-As of May 23, 2026, ChatGPT Plus includes Codex usage, but it is not unlimited.
-The safest way to read the limit is as layered meters: a short active-work window, a broader Plus allowance that may still have weekly behavior, and credits that can extend supported Codex work only when your account offers that route.
-Before you buy credits, check Codex Settings > Usage and run /status; API-key billing is a separate path and does not spend ChatGPT credits.
+As of July 3, 2026, ChatGPT Plus includes Codex usage, but it is not unlimited.
+The safest way to read a Codex limit is as layered meters: included Plus usage, a five-hour active-use window, possible additional weekly limits, credits for supported work when your account offers them, offer-specific referral or promotion benefits, and a separate API-key billing route.
+Before you buy credits, check Codex Settings > Usage and run /status; do not hand-calculate your account from copied screenshots.
+API-key billing is a different OpenAI Platform path and does not spend ChatGPT credits.

 Start With The Direct Answer

-Credits can add usable Codex capacity for supported eligible ChatGPT Plus accounts after included usage is spent.
-They should not be read as a refill button for every weekly cap, every safety boundary, every workspace restriction, or API-key usage.
+Credits can add usable Codex capacity for supported eligible ChatGPT Plus and Pro accounts after included usage is spent.
+They should not be read as a refill button for every weekly cap, every safety boundary, every workspace restriction, every referral offer, or API-key usage.

 That difference matters because the visible limit message can be caused by more than one meter.
 You may be inside a five-hour usage window.
-You may have run into an additional weekly allowance.
-You may be using a model, repository, context size, image task, or speed mode that burns usage faster than a smaller local edit.
+You may have run into an additional weekly limit.
+Your Codex work may be sharing a broader agentic usage pool with features such as ChatGPT for Excel.
+You may be using a model, repository, context size, image task, or Fast mode that burns credits faster than a smaller local edit.
 Or you may be on the API-key route, where billing and limits are handled through the OpenAI Platform rather than ChatGPT credits.

 Use this order: